On the Learnability of Multilabel Ranking: Online Multilabel Ranking

-Next, we will show that the algorithm $\Qcal$ enjoys agnostic sublinear regret.
-Before we analyze the algorithm, let us note that there are three sources of randomness in Algorithm $\Qcal$, namely the randomness of sampling $B$, the internal randomness of $\Acal_i^j$'s, and the internal randomness of $\Pcal$.
+Using these experts, Algorithm \ref{alg:agn_lsum@p} presents our agnostic online learner $\mathcal{Q}$ for $\mathcal{\Hcal}$ w.r.t $\ell \in \Lcal(\ell_{\text{sum}}^{@ p})$.
+We now show that $\Qcal$ enjoys sub-linear regret.
+We highlight that there are three sources of randomness in online learner $\Qcal$, namely the randomness of sampling $B$, the internal randomness of $\Acal_i^j$'s, and the internal randomness of $\Pcal$.
 One may think of internal randomness as arising from the sampling step involved in the randomized predictions.
 Let $A$ be the random variable associated with joint internal randomness of $\Acal_i^j$ for all $(i, j) \in [K] \times [p]$.
-Similarly, denote $P$ to be the random variable associated with internal randomness of $\Pcal$, and $B$ is a random variable itself.
+Similarly, denote $P$ to be the random variable associated with the internal randomness of $\Pcal$.
+We begin by using the guarantee of REWA.